-Before any embodiments of the invention are explained in detail, it is to be understood that the invention is not limited in its application to the details of construction and the arrangement of components set forth in the following description or illustrated in the following drawings.
+Before any embodiments of the invention are explained in detail, it is to be understood that the invention is not limited 25 in its application to the details of construction and the arrangement of components set forth in the following description or illustrated in the following drawings.
 The invention is capable of other embodiments and of being practiced or of being carried out in various ways.
-Also, it is to be understood that the phraseology and terminology used herein is for the purpose of description and should not be regarded as limiting.
-The use of "including," "comprising," or "having" and variations thereof herein is meant to encompass the items listed thereafter and equivalents thereof as well as additional items.
-Unless limited otherwise, the terms "connected," "coupled," and "mounted" and variations thereof herein are used broadly and encompass direct and indirect connections, couplings, and mountings.
-In addition, the terms "connected" and "coupled" and variations thereof 5 are not restricted to physical or mechanical connections or couplings.
+Also, it is 30 to be understood that the phraseology and terminology used herein is for the purpose of description and should not be regarded as limiting.
+The use of "including", "comprising", or "having" and variations thereof herein is meant to encompass the items listed thereafter and equivalents thereof as 35 well as additional items.
+Unless limited otherwise, the terms "connected", "coupled", and "mounted" and variations thereof herein are used broadly and encompass direct and indirect connections, couplings, and mountings.
+In addition, the terms "connected" and "coupled" and variations thereof ${40}$ are not restricted to physical or mechanical connections or couplings.

-The invention relates to methods of and apparatus for performing regional heating of a substrate by induction heating.
-Induction heating can be utilized in industrial processes to modify the mechanical properties of materials.
+The following description relates to methods of and apparatus for performing regional heating of a substrate by induction heating.
+Induction heating can be utilized in 45 industrial processes to modify the mechanical properties of materials.
 As an alternative to ambient heating, induction heating allows for localized temperature control of a specific region of a material, device, or substrate.
-Thus, not only does induction heating potentially conserve energy but it also allows protection of temperature-sensitive components.
-For these and other reasons, induction heating has several potential applications in microelectronic and microsystem fabrication
+Thus, not only does induction heating potentially conserve energy but it also 50 allows protection of temperature-sensitive components.
+For these and other reasons, induction heating has several potential applications in microelectronic and microsystem fabrication.
+In one such application, induction heating is used in a magnetic annealing process, as further described below.
+55

-For example, inductive coupling to conductive films allows for the localized heating of selected areas.
+Inductive coupling to ferromagnetic films allows for the localized heating of selected areas.
 This potentially prevents significant heat energy from reaching the substrate and, thus, allows for substantially increased flexibility in microelectronic and microsystem design.

-The invention pertains to fabricating thin film structures and devices on a substrate, and to enclosing a product, such as an integrated microsystem, in a package.
+This description pertains to fabricating thin film structures and devices on a substrate, and to enclosing a product, such as an integrated microsystem, in a package.
 Package examples include monolithic packaging wafer scale packaging.
-In one embodiment, the product is fabricated on a flat silicon substrate.
+In one embodiment, the product is fabricated on a flat 65 silicon substrate.
 However, other substrate materials can also be used.
 For example, a substrate can be a semiconductor such as germanium or gallium arsenide, semimetals such as bismuth and molybdenum, metals and metal alloys such as copper and stainless steel, insulators such as silicon dioxide and aluminum oxide, organic polymers such as Teflon, and inorganic polymers such as silioxane.
-The invention also concerns any and all substrate profiles including, but not limited to, flat, curved, cylindrical, and spherical.
+Various different substrate profiles can be used including, but not limited to, flat, curved, cylindrical, and spherical.

-Induction heating is applicable to a variety of device classifications including, but not limited to, microelectronic devices, micro-electromechanical devices, and packaging and wafer bonding structures.
+Induction heating is applicable to a variety of device classifications including, but not limited to, microelectronic lo devices, micro-electromechanical devices, and packaging and wafer bonding structures.
 FIG. 1 shows a sectional view of a system 100, such as a wafer, including a substrate 102, a plurality of devices 105 and 110, and a plurality of structures 115 and 120.
-A diffusion barrier 122 is deposited onto devices 105 and 110 as a passivation layer for the substrate 102.
-The first device 105 depicts an electronic device that does not require induction heating, the second device 110 depicts an electronic device that requires induction heating, the first mechanical structure 115 depicts a mechanical structure that requires heat treatment, and the second structure 120 depicts a mechanical device intended for packaging or wafer bonding.
+A diffusion barrier 122 is deposited lot devices 105 and 110 as a passivation layer for the substrate 102.
+The first device 105 depicts an electronic device that does not require induction heating, the second device 110 depicts an electronic device that requires induction heating, the first mechanical structure 115 depicts a mechanical structure 120 depicts a mechanical structure intended for packaging or wafer bonding.